-Operating Loss
+Operating Profit

-The Operating Loss of £4.6m represents principally the expenditure on development carried out by Contract Research Organisations and the employment and running costs of the Group.
+The Operating profit of £9.04m represents principally the income received from Cephalon for the Option Agreement on LupuzorTM, less expenditure on development carried out by Contract Research Organisations, royalties due to the CNRS and the employment and running costs of the Group.
 The timing and extent of the research and development programme continues to be well controlled.